teamsuperpanda/zibovirtualco/README.md

 Go to the X-Plane installation folder and copy the ``zibovirtualco.lua`` script file into the `/Resources/plugins/FlyWithLua/Scripts` folder.

+## Update

+To update to a newer version simply download the latest release and replace the ``zibovirtualco.lua`` script file into the `/Resources/plugins/FlyWithLua/Scripts` folder.

 ### Required Plugins

 [FlyWithLua NG](https://forums.x-plane.org/index.php?/files/file/38445-flywithlua-ng-next-generation-edition-for-x-plane-11-win-lin-mac/)